michelemostarda/machinelinking-stanbol-enhancement-engine/README.rst

 Before running any test you need to obtain a MachineLinking APP ID and KEY from 3scale (https://machinelinking.3scale.net/login)

-For executing the tests you need to parsed your APP ID and KEY as System parameters like
+Then you can run tests specifying APP ID and KEY as System properties:

+    mvn -Dml.appid={app.id} -Dml.appkey={app.key} clean test

     mvn -Dml.appid={app.id} -Dml.appkey={app.key} install

-You will also need to configure the Engines with both `app.id` and `app.key`.
+You will also need to configure the Stanbol engines with the same `ml.appid` and `ml.appkey` properties.

 ----